 - Conversions: Does your app correctly convert currencies?
 Does it account for local taxes?

-- Links: Did you also translation and localize pages you app links to (such as 'Terms & Conditions')?
+- Links: Did you also translate and localize pages your app links to (such as 'Terms & Conditions')?

 - Colors: Using the wrong color could mean your links and buttons get ignored by users.